mykelalvis/FT/Traveller/WORKING/Book 1.md

 enters the service with that draft number.
 Note that it is possible for a character to be drafted into the very service which had just previously rejected an enlistment.
-Draftees are not eligible for commissions during their first term of service; they do become eligible during the second and subsequent terms of service if they re- enlist.
+Draftees are not eligible for commissions during their first term of service; they do become eligible during the second and subsequent terms of service if they re-enlist.
 Terms of Service: Upon enlistment (or upon being drafted), a character embarks on a term of service lasting four years.
 This adds four years to the character's age.
 Each time a character reenlists, it is for an additional four year term of service.